 Role mapping is consistent, but operational layers diverge in three meaningful ways:

-- Static vs. living spec: Spec Kit artifacts are written once and consumed.
-Intent's living spec is bidirectional, with Implementors writing back.
+- Static vs. shared context: Spec Kit artifacts are written once and consumed.
+Cosmos's coordination layer is bidirectional: agents write back as work progresses, keeping downstream agents current.
 Osmani's model treats the codebase itself as the spec source, which collapses if the codebase drifts during long-running tasks.

 | CIV Role | Osmani | Composio | GitHub Spec Kit | Anthropic |